Help me plan my trip

 • Cruise along Mekong Delta on Panorama river cruise, stay overnight on the cruise

-• Boat ride to Cai Be floating market, where you can observe all of busy trading activities of local traders with several kinds of agricultural products
+• Boat ride to Cai Rang floating market, where you can observe all of busy trading activities of local traders with several kinds of agricultural products

 • Pay a visit to the Killing Fields and commemorate the victims